Writing in childhood

 Writing in childhood is the process of developing writing abilities during the early years of life, generally from infancy to adolescence.
 Writing in childhood encompasses the growth of writing abilities, including acquiring skills to write letters and words, comprehending grammar and sentence structure, and cultivating the capacity to communicate ideas and feelings through written language, which is very significant as it has an impact on academic achievement, social and emotional growth, and eventual professional accomplishments.
-The benefits of writing with children for emergent literacy development.
 Children's experiences with writing and creating texts is an important avenue for self-expression in early childhood.
 These experiences also support precursors to their later reading and writing development.
+While the development of children’s writing abilities lies heavily in literacy instruction and social experience, cognitive development has shown to hold an important role.
+The cognitive aspect of development encompasses the mental processes behind the observed changes in children's writing.

 Four developmental stages

-Based on what have been discussed in the ontogenesis of writing in childhood and adolescence by Christie, F. (2010), the developmental stages for writing in children could be generally divided into four stages:
+Based on what has been discussed in the ontogenesis of writing in childhood and adolescence by Frances Christie (2010), the developmental stages for writing in children could be generally divided into four stages: